 What are your favourite memories of The Basil Brush Show?

 Like the Doctor, I keep coming back.
 A bezel brush is all open for debate.

 We sadly waved goodbye to Derek, who worked with me back then.
 The Basil Brush Show was all so new and innovative.
 There were not so many options then; only 4 TV channels.
 The Basil Brush Show appeared before Doctor Who.
-In front of a live studio audience; it is so magical when you do it the first time.
+In front of a live studio audience, doing it the first time is so magical.

 Grow fur to cover the cracks on your face.

 Put lettuce on your head and tomatoes.
-It will remember you of your salad days.
+It will remind you of your salad days.
 BOOM BOOM!

 Reincarnate yourself like the doctor.
-I have refurbished to look even younger.
+I have refurbished it to look even younger.

 You are very proud of your bush.
 Is it still insured for £1 million?

 What a scandal.
 10million pounds!
 It’s difficult to get insurance for foxes.